 This type of cooling has a weight penalty but this is offset by the advantage that all cylinders are even in temperature, they cannot be shock cooled during high speed/ low power descends and the coolant can be thermostatically controlled so that the engine is quicker to warm up and remains on a constant operating temperature at all times.
 Which extends into more reliability, lower fuel consumption and longer engine life, to name but a few advantages.

-Modern engines (Rotax, Subaru) are all liquid cooled.
+Modern engines (Rotax, Viking) are all liquid cooled.
 Indeed, there is more weight and you need to check extra fluid lines and a radiator, but the advantages are there and the system can be very reliable if maintained properly.
 Personally I never had any problems with the cooling system of, for example, a Rotax.

 The propeller spinner is part of the cooling system as it guides the incoming ram air to the intakes, usually to the right and left of the spinner.
 These intakes are square / rectangle of shape and the more modern ones are round.
 These have lower drag, thus more effective by reducing the total aircraft drag.

-Running the engine with a richer mixture will lower combustion temperatures and help cool the cylinder head temperatures (CHT).
+Running the engine with a richer mixture will also lower combustion temperatures and help cool the cylinder head temperatures (CHT).
 Flying in a high power configuration should therefore be done in a full rich mixture condition unless you need to lean to recover lost power due to high density altitude conditions (temperature, altitude and QNH).

-Flying an aircraft without a CHT or any other temperature indication and without cowl flaps requires you to be aware that during long climbs (low airspeed) and high power settings the CHTs could be too high (of course no problem with liquid cooling).
+Flying an aircraft without a CHT or any other temperature indication and without cowl flaps requires you to be aware that during long climbs (low airspeed) and high power settings the CHTs could be too high (of course this is no problem with liquid cooling).